Do you love playing video games? Do you enjoy making money?

 Getting started as a coach typically means gaining an audience through a platform like YouTube and offering your services to your audience.

 The most basic difference between a Quality Assurance tester and a ‘Game Tester' or ‘Beta Tester' is that QA deals with a product that is already met a certain level of quality as desired by the developers.

 Being a ‘Tester' involves trying to ‘break' a game or find out ways to mess it up or analyze why it may or may not be fun for users.

 5. Become a Professional Gamer

-Pro Gamers are now competing around the world, and winning millions at events sponsored by the Major League Gaming circuit, the International Dota 2 championship, and Intel Extreme Masters.
+Pro Gamers are now competing worldwide and winning millions at events sponsored by the Major League Gaming circuit, the International Dota 2 championship, and Intel Extreme Masters.
 MLG has built arenas across the country from which to host and stream live professional gaming events.
 It even has scouts and communities on the internet to find the best, untapped players.

-The best advice for how to get involved is to pick a game, namely one you consider yourself already good at playing, and become an expert at it.
+The best advice for getting involved is to pick a game, namely one you consider yourself already good at playing, and become an expert at it.
 From there, work on building your reputation as both a skilled player and a team player.
 Then it is time to participate in eSports games!